israelperez/heroquest/soundboard/README.md

    ```sh
    # with audioio.AudioOut(board.A1, right_channel=board.A0) as audio:
    ```
-2. comment line 40 (add a # at the start)
+2. Comment line 40 (add a # at the start)
    ```sh
    with audioio.AudioOut(board.A1) as audio:
    ```

 ### Samples

 This project uses the file **soundboard.txt**.
 This file should be in the root directory of the NeoTrellis.
-The file defines what sounds files are available, which button on the NeoTrellis is used and the chosen colour of that button.
+The file defines what sound files are available, which button on the NeoTrellis is used and the chosen colour of that button.
 All audio files should be in the **/samples** folder.

 Each line is made up of a filename and a colour, separated by a comma.
 Colour names correspond to those in the **color_names.py** file.

 The first line defined the sample used for the top left button.
-The next line defines the button to the right unless there are no more on the current row in which case it will defined the first button pf a new line.
+The next line defines the button to the right unless there are no more on the current row in which case it will be defined the first button of a new line.
 Blank lines and comments (lines starting with # are ignored.
 Spaces around the separating commas are also ignored.
 If the file can’t be found it will be replaced with a pass value

 #### Keywords for filenames

-**pass** : if the line is pass, this button will have no sound and will be black **bgm\_** : if the filename starts with "bgm*" then the sample is played a different layer and it can played in the background and won’t be interrupted but other sound effects. only another file starting with "bgm*" will interrupt playback.
-Example: bgm*mission\_\_complete.wav
+**pass** : if the line has the "pass" value, this button will have no sound and will be button will be black.
+**bgm_** : if the filename starts with "bgm_" then the sample is played a different layer, the background layer, and won’t be interrupted by other sound effects - only another file starting with "bgm_" will interrupt playback.
+Example: bgm_mission__complete.wav
-**loop** : (only applies to files with files that start with "bgm*") By adding "loop" to the end of a file, the soundboard will loop the playback of the sample.
-Example: bgm_ambience-loop.wav
+**loop** : (only applies to files with files that start with "bgm_") By adding "loop" to the end of a filename, the soundboard will loop the playback of the sample.
+Examples: bgm_ambience-loop.wav, bgm_combat_loop.wav, bgm_combat-bossloop.wav

 #### soundboard.txt